meniRoy/node-leak-hunter/README.md

 ---

 #### 8. **Case Study: Jest’s Memory Leak Detection Using `WeakMap`**
-   - **How Jest Uses `WeakMap` for Leak Detection**
+   - **How Jest Uses `FinalizationRegistry` for Leak Detection**
-     - Explanation of how Jest leverages `WeakMap` to detect memory leaks in tests.
+     - Explanation of how Jest leverages `FinalizationRegistry` to detect memory leaks in tests.

    - **Applying the secret Jest Approach in Your Code or Tests**
-     - Practical steps to integrate a similar `WeakMap` strategy for tracking leaks in your own testing setup.
+     - Practical steps to integrate a similar `FinalizationRegistry` strategy for tracking leaks in your own testing setup.

 ---